Top 20 BEST Valorant Skins [2023]

 Sentinels of Light Skin Pack

-The Sentinels of Light bundle has a premium and royal look along with premium VFX.
-If you have played League of Legends, then this bundle might look familiar to you.
-It is one of the two League of Legends collections, and therefore it has the aesthetic vibe of LoL.
+The Sentinels of Light bundle has a premium and royal look and premium VFX.
+If you have played League of Legends, this bundle might look familiar.
+It is one of the two League of Legends collections, and therefore, it has the aesthetic vibe of LoL.

 5. Magepunk 2.0